SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 If the device protocol of the fieldbus device is configured to collect measurements, these will be visible in the **Measurements** tab.
 They will also be available for usage in the [Data explorer](/users-guide/cockpit/#data-explorer) and in [dashboard widgets](/users-guide/cockpit#dashboards).

 Data is collected according to the interval specified in the "transmit rate" property of the terminal as described above.
-To optimize the data traffic, data that is exactly the same as collected previously may not be sent again.
+To optimize the data traffic, data which is exactly the same as collected previously may not be sent again.

 ![Fieldbus measurements](/images/users-guide/cloud-fieldbus/fieldbus-modbus-measurements.png)